CFO Wiki

 Investigate root cause immediately: Is it marketing execution, sales productivity, competitive pressure, product issues, or market conditions?

 Adjust spending within 2-4 weeks: If demand is softening, reduce variable spending on acquisition before you burn through months of budget getting results that won’t come.
+Reducing marketing expenses is often a key lever for controlling costs during periods of softening demand.

 Fix conversion issues: If traffic is fine but conversion is broken, invest in fixing sales process, pricing, or product gaps that are causing drop-off.